asdian/CS1.6-Tuts/AMXModX-Scripts.md

 So far, from what I can tell only few differences that's significantly affects experience.

 For easy and short scripts, AMX Mod X Studio is <ins>better</ins> because it can show dropdown of function suggestions from the loaded include (`.inc`) files, while VSCode **only** shows suggestion from what are inside the currently opened script file.
 However, when your scripts has 1500+ line long, VSCode is better because AMX Mod X Studio will lag.

+# Where to start scripting?
+Refer to this [link](https://forums.alliedmods.net/showthread.php?t=172936).
+There's already a ton of AMX Mod X scripting Tutorials, Guides, Snippets, and References.
+Good luck!